RevolutionTech/rooster/README.md

 ### Deployment

 Rooster is deployed as a `zappa` app on AWS Lambda.
-To modify the deployment settings, first you will need to decrypt the `zappa_settings.json`:
+To modify the deployment settings, first you will need to decrypt `zappa_settings.json`:

     DECRYPT_PASSWORD=abc123 poetry run inv decrypt-openssl zappa_settings.json

-where `$DECRYPT_PASSWORD` contains the key that the settings were encrypted with.
+where `DECRYPT_PASSWORD` is assigned to the key that the settings were encrypted with.

 Then, generate a Docker container and run the container to execute zappa commands, such as `zappa update`: